EDID thread (RTD1619DR players)

 Discussion in 'HDD Media player(RTD 1619DR)' started by Markswift2003, Mar 18, 2021.

-1. Oldpainless
+1. crutzulee

-crutzulee Member
+crutzulee Active Member

 I realized after the fact that I meant to make my last post in the settings thread where I was having a back and forth about this with Mark, who was patiently trying to help me understand this.